Preparing data for a listing¶

 If you want to charge for your listing, you must do the following:

 Determine if you can offer paid listings.
-See Who Can Provide Paid Listings.
+See Who can provide paid listings.

 Decide on the pricing plan that best fits your listing.
 See Paid listings pricing models to review the available pricing plans.